Could #Sharknado be Chewing Up Your Lead Time ?

 Planning and Analysis: Before You “Enter the Water”

-Perception is reality for many companies or where you sit depends on where you stand.
-If you know lead time issues exist you may believe you know the cause before you assemble the data and analysis to support your conclusions.
+Perception is a reality for many companies; where you sit depends on where you stand.
+If you know lead time issues exist, you may believe you know the cause before you assemble the data and analysis to support your conclusions.
 The opposite is also true; you may believe lead time is not a problem.
 Some companies believe their short lead times and weekly orders reduce their service risk; often, they don’t even plan or track lead time.
-Statistically and figuratively companies in this latter group are frequently wrong.
+Statistically and figuratively, companies in this latter group are frequently wrong.

 “If you can’t measure it, you can’t improve it” – Peter Drucker

 Many companies don’t track or include lead time analysis in their planning process.
-Instead, they manage lead time issues like a shark sighting – at the last possible moment.
-Working at the individual PO level, when service issues pop-up like a shark fin on the water surface, it is too late to plan!
-Studies show that companies, that manage their supply chains holistically, tracking and forecasting each step, are significantly more profitable than their competitors.
+Instead, they manage lead time issues like shark sightings—at the last moment.
+Working at the individual PO level, when service issues pop up like shark fins on the water surface, it is too late to plan!
+Studies show that companies that manage their supply chains holistically, tracking and forecasting each step, are significantly more profitable than their competitors.

 There ARE sharks in the water, so plan carefully before entering.